-Here’s an alarming statistic: Only 8.9 percent of people aged 12 or older who needed treatment for alcohol use actually received it.
+Here’s an alarming statistic from SAMHSA: Only 8.9 percent of people aged 12 or older who needed treatment for alcohol use actually received it.

 That statistic comes from a national survey done by the Substance Abuse and Mental Health Services Administration (SAMHSA).
 And it raises an interesting question.
-Who are the 91.1 percent that need help, but aren’t getting it?
+Who are the 91.1% that need help, but aren’t getting it?